itrocket-team/testnet_guides/waku_monitoring/README.md

    - Open Telegram and find `@BotFather` to create a new bot.
    - Obtain your `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` as instructed by @BotFather.
    - Specify these variables in `monitoring-waku.sh`.
-   - Replace "USER" with your username:
+   - Replace your nwake-compose directory path, example /root/nwaku-compose":
      ```bash
      nano ~/monitoring-waku.sh
      TELEGRAM_BOT_TOKEN="your_bot_token"